Why teach in a school?

 3. I am worried that if I teach in a school, the behaviour of the learners will be hard to deal with.

 There will more than likely be behaviour issues which you will have to deal with.
 Your school should be able to give you guidance.
-There are also lots of useful text books to help with behaviour and motivation.
 However, it's not always easy and you will need to remain in control, whilst being firm and fair.
 A free book about managing difficult behaviour in colleges can be downloaded here.
 Although it relates to FE, you should be able to apply the content to schools.

 4. I currently teach in a school and I would like to make the move to further education.